oplS16projects/FP1/README.md

 Write what you did!
 Remember that this report must include:

-In this Exploration I played with a library that creates slideshows.
+In this exploration, I played with a library that creates slideshows.
 Cool library and super easy to learn!

-Here's the line to include the library.
+If you want to play with this library, you'll need this line.
 ```
 #lang slideshow
 ```